 What does this mean?

-It tells us that over bvvery large periods of time, atmospheric CO2 levels are cycling, and are currentlyincreasing.
+It tells us that over very large periods of time, atmospheric CO2 levels are cycling, and are currently increasing.
 It does not tell us why.

 "Ice core data shows a complex picture, but there are some very obvious features.